 In certain Eastern variants of Mahjong, drawing a Flower or Season tile will immediately give a portion of the payout to a player.

 Mahjong hands have 14 tiles, and are consists of 4 sets and a single pair.
-A typical Mahjong winning hand is shown below:
+A typical winning hand is shown below:

 This hand consists of 2 Chows, 2 Pungs and 1 pair.
-This is a typical winning hand in Classic Mahjong and are applicable to most versions of Mahjong.
+This is a typical winning hand in Classic Mahjong and are applicable to most other versions of the game.

 Some hands that award bonus payout are shown below, though it should be noted that this is not a full list, since different variations of Mahjong have different rulesets.
 The following list is general but should apply to most variants without issue.

 Consists of 3 pungs of Wind tiles and a random tile, and a pair of the final Wind.
 Also applies to 4 pungs of Wind tiles and a pair of another tile.

 Pung or kong with all 3 Dragon tiles, any set of chow, pung, or kung, and any pair.